 The OpenShift Express service, which will be your starting objective for leveraging cloud applications

-The OpenShift Flex service which can be used by advanced users for rolling in production your cloud applications
+The OpenShift Flex service can be used by advanced users for rolling in the production of your cloud applications

 Introduction to cloud computing

-In the early 1990s, the budding Internet finally had enough computers attached to it that academics began seriously thinking about how to connect to those machines together to a create massive, shared pools of storage and compute power that would be much larger than what any one institution could afford to build.
+In the early 1990s, the budding Internet finally had enough computers attached to it that academics began seriously thinking about how to connect to those machines together to a create massive, shared pools of storage and compute power that would be much larger than anyone institution could afford to build.
 This is when the idea of “the grid” began to take shape.

-In general, the terms grid and cloud seem to be converging due to some similarities; however there are a list of important differences between them which are often not understood, generating confusion and clutter within the marketplace.
+In general, the terms grid and cloud seem to be converging due to some similarities; however, there is a list of important differences between them that are often not understood, generating confusion and clutter within the marketplace.